Another MAG Workday at the Farm

-Here are some pictures for our second Midshipmen Action Group (MAG) “Workday at the Farm” held on March 22, 2014.
+Here are some pictures for our second MAG Workday at the Farm held on March 22, 2014.
+If you aren’t already aware, MAG stands for Midshipmen Action Group.
+It is a program we are passionate about.
 We had 21 Mids spend the entire morning helping to clear vines and trees from an area to expand the Sharing Garden for four additional plots and for a ‘High Tunnel’ Greenhouse (24’ X 30’) which will be constructed north of the existing Sharing Garden and just west of the Servant’s Quarters.

-Our new expanded Sharing Garden now has 62 Garden Plots and the Educational Soil Health Pit is ready for all to learn about Maryland soils.
+Now, our new expanded Sharing Garden now has 62 Garden Plots and the Educational Soil Health Pit is ready for all to learn about Maryland soils.